superduper-io/superduper/README.md

 ### Current Integrations (*more coming soon*):

-Build next-gen AI applications just using Python — without the need for complex MLOps pipelines and infrastructure nor data duplication and migration to specialized vector databases.
+Build next-gen AI applications using Python without the need for complex MLOps pipelines, infrastructure, or data duplication and migration to specialized vector databases.

 | Databases                                                                                                                                                                                                   | AI Frameworks                                                            | Models & AI APIs                                    |
 |-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------|-----------------------------------------------------|